Canggu vs. Seminyak: Where should I stay?

 A typical day in Canggu:

 Wake up to the sound of birds at your boutique villa.
 Take your non-dairy almond latte by the pool and prepare to go to your favourite yoga session at Serenity.
 If you are a surfer, then head off to Batu Bolong Beach and mingle with the happy crowd.
-At noon, order your favourite J-Bay smoothie bowl at Nalu Bowls before you go for a massage at Therapy.
+At noon, order your favourite smoothie bowl before you go for a massage at Amo Spa.
 A coconut at the beach and a selfie is a must at sunset.
 You end up at Old Man’s for one too many Bintangs though you swore you would make it home early tonight.

 A typical day in Seminyak: